infoxchange/puppet-ucarp/README.md

   }
 ```

-By default, the first node in the list will be designated the master, or primary node.
+By default, the master will be randomly assigned.
 To set a different master, override with setting `master_host`.

 ```